nanmasp/LinkedIn-Profile-Parser/README.md

 # LinkedIn Profile Parser
+I created this tool to streamline the process of extracting and structuring information from LinkedIn profile screenshots.
+Manually transcribing details from profile images is time-consuming and inefficient, so I leveraged OCR technology and AI to automate the process.
+This script allows for easy extraction, structuring, and summarization of LinkedIn profile data, making it more accessible and useful for networking and professional interactions.

 ## Overview
 This Python script extracts text from LinkedIn profile screenshots using Optical Character Recognition (OCR) and processes it using OpenAI's GPT-4 model.
 It then generates structured information, a professional summary, and a LinkedIn connection note tailored to the person.